Koed00/django-whoshere/README.md

 - No database tables are used.
 Instead WhosHere uses a proxy model of the User model.
 - Proxy models will create migrations but do not affect your database
 - Telize lookups are cached for performance
+- Using the excellent requests library for better SSL support

 ##Todo
 - Add tests